 In a stack of business cards a well designed card must stand out and be picked first before the rest.
 I draw these in 2D and 3D vectors so the design can easily be changed later should this by any chance become a client requirement.

 A deep understanding of language - neurolinguistic programming & etymology, choice of words, sentence construction and cadence - is the best and effective way to convey a message persuasively.
 Language, even when appearing to be clear and unassuming, can conceal hidden aspects that affect the observer's subconscious.
 This is a well known fact in circles of advertisers and intelligence communities.

-Since the early 1980's of the previous century I have been using airbrush guns to create art, among which is the difficult to tune and handle, but legendary accurate and versatile Paasche Turbo that I used to create this portrait.
+Since the early 1980's of the previous century I have been using airbrush guns to create art, among which is the difficult to tune and handle, but legendary accurate and versatile Paasche Turbo (now out of production) that I used to create this portrait.